-Why has Placido Domingo been roped in to regenerate Salzburg conductors contest?
+Why has Placido Domingo been roped in to regenerate Salzburg conductors contest?main

 Nestlé and Salzburg Festival Young Conductors Award has announced Placido Domingo as its honorary president next year.
 The contest was founded in 2010 and has quickly gained a reputation as one of the cleanest and clear-sighted of its kind.

 All five winners are highly promising, taking big strides onto the world stage.
 Mirga Gražinyte-Tyla just last week was appointed assistant conductor with the LA Philharmonic.